 When you think of an engagement, you may think of a beautiful love story and a sparkling diamond ring.
 Yet, not all engagement rings are created equally.
-Are you in the Portsmouth, NH area and thinking about customizing your engagement ring to be your very own?
 Right now, the trend is all about going beyond the diamond.
 Here’s everything you need to know about having a designer engagement ring.

 The history of the engagement ring